Do Air Filters Remove Odors?

 Decreased Efficiency

-When an air filter is in poor condition, it restricts airflow, causing your HVAC system to work harder.
-This inefficiency can lead to overheating and create additional smells from the system itself, compounding the problem.
+When an air filter is in poor condition, it restricts airflow, causing your HVAC system to work harder and potentially create additional smells.

 Do Air Filters Use a Lot of Electricity?